jdmccork/heardle2/README.md

 # heardle2
-A second attempt at creating the heardle application using Python and Flask
+A second attempt at creating the heardle application using Python and Flask, now using soundcloud